 While Disney moves forward, Netflix has its own planning to focus on.
 As many know, the service has put increasing focus on ramping up its original content, with a target 50% of spending allocated toward it over the next few years.

 Additionally, Netflix has been making other lucrative deals.
 ABC powerhouse Shonda Rhimes has signed a deal to create new shows under her Shondaland umbrella for the streaming giant.
-And Millarworld, a comic book publisher whose works have spawned celebrated film series such as Kickass and Kingsman, was acquired by Netflix this month.
+And Millarworld, a comic book publisher whose works have spawned celebrated film series such as Kickass and Kingsman, was acquired by Netflix.